a-ray22/FullPageX/README.md

 ## Features

 - Capture full-page screenshots of any webpage
+- Capture portion of the web-page as a recording
 - Advanced image editing capabilities using Fabric.js
 - PDF export functionality
 - Custom cropping and annotation tools